pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-aware Clients Requesting QTYPE=DELEG

 An explicit query for the DELEG RR type at a delegation point behaves much like query for the DS RR type: the server answers authoritatively from the parent zone.
-All pre-DELEG specifications for special handling queries with QTYPE=DS apply equally to QTYPE=DELEG.
+All non-DELEG specifications for special handling queries with QTYPE=DS apply equally to QTYPE=DELEG.
 In summary, the server either provides an authoritative DELEG RRset or declares its non-existence, with relevant DNSSEC proofs when requested and available.

 #### Delegation with DELEG